peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 ### DecodeToString
-    public static String DecodeToString(ICharacterEncoding encoding, IByteReader input)
+    public static String DecodeToString(ICharacterEncoding encoding, IByteReader input) Reads bytes from a data source and converts the bytes from a given encoding to a text string. <p>In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:
+ "encoding.DecodeString(input)".
+If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.</p>

+**Parameters:**

+* <code>encoding</code> - An object that implements a given character encoding.
+Any bytes that can't be decoded are converted to the replacement character (U + FFFD).

+* <code>input</code> - An object that implements a byte stream.

+**Returns:**

+* The converted string.

+**Throws:**

+* <code>NullPointerException</code> - The parameter <code>encoding</code> or
+ <code>input</code> is null.

 ### DecodeToString
     public static String DecodeToString(ICharacterEncoding enc, InputStream input) Not documented yet. <p>In the .NET implementation, this method is